-Section 18(e) allows the parties to opt for a non-privileged collaborative law process or session of the collaborative law process by mutual agreement, and thus furthers the act's policy of party self-determination.
-If the parties so agree, the privilege sections of the act do not apply, thus fulfilling the parties reasonable expectations regarding the confidentiality of that session.
-Parties may use this option if they wish to rely on, and therefore use in evidence, statements made during the collaborative law process.
-It is the parties and their collaborative lawyers who make this choice.
-Even if the parties do not agree in advance, they and all nonparty participants can waive the privilege pursuant to section 18(a).
+Section 19(f) allows the parties to opt for a non-privileged collaborative law process or session of the collaborative law process by mutual agreement, and thus furthers the act's policy of party self-determination.
+If the parties so agree, the privilege sections of the act do not apply,

-If the parties want to opt out, they should inform the nonparty participants of this agreement, because without actual notice, the privileges of the act still apply to the collaborative law communications of the persons who have not been so informed until such notice is actually received.
-Thus, for example, if a nonparty participant has not received notice that the opt-out has been invoked, and speaks during the collaborative law process that communication is privileged under the act.
-If, however, one of the parties tells the nonparty participant that the opt-out has been invoked, the privilege no longer attaches to statements made after the actual notice has been provided, even though the earlier statements remain privileged because of the lack of notice.
+Comment

-1 SECTION 19.
-COLLABORATIVE LAW PARTICIPATION AGREEMENT NOT 2 MEETING REQUIREMENTS.
-3 (a) Although a collaborative law participation agreement fails to meet the requirements 4 of Section 4 or a lawyer fails to comply with the disclosure requirement of Section 14, a tribunal 5 may find that the parties intended to enter into a collaborative law participation agreement if 6 they: 7 (1) signed a record indicating an intention to enter into a collaborative law 8 participation agreement; and 9 (2) reasonably believed they were participating in a collaborative law process.
-10 (b) If a tribunal makes the findings specified in subsection (a), and the interests of justice 11 require, the tribunal may: 12 (1) enforce an agreement evidenced by a record resulting from the process in 13 which the parties participated; 14 (2) apply the disqualification provisions of Section 6, 9, 10, and 11; or 15 (3) apply the evidentiary privilege of Section 16.
-16 Comment 17 18 19 20 21 22 23 24 25 26 27 28 Section 4 of the act sets forth minimum requirements for a collaborative law participation agreement and Section 14 sets forth requirements for disclosures and screening for domestic violence that a lawyer must satisfy to help secure informed party consent to participate in collaborative law.
-Section 19 anticipates that, as collaborative law expands in use and popularity, claims will be made that agreements reached in collaborative law should not be enforced, collaborative lawyers should not be disqualified and evidentiary privilege should not be recognized because of the failure of collaborative lawyers to meet these requirements.
-This section takes the view that while parties should not be forced to participate in collaborative law involuntarily (see section 4(c)), the failures of collaborative lawyers in drafting agreements and making disclosures should not be visited on parties whose conduct indicates an intention to participate in collaborative law.
-29 30 31 By analogy to the doctrine established concerning enforcement of arguably flawed arbitration agreements, this section places the burden of proof on the party seeking to enforce the collaborative law participation agreement or agreements resulting from a collaborative law process despite the failures of form or disclosure.
+(3) apply the evidentiary privilege of Section 17.

+(2) apply the disqualification provisions of Section 6, 9, 10, and 11; or

+Section 4 of the act sets forth minimum requirements for a collaborative law participation agreement and Section 14 sets forth requirements for disclosures that a lawyer must make to help secure informed party consent to participate in collaborative law and section 15 sets forth requirements for screening for coercive and violent relationships.
+Section 20 anticipates that, as collaborative law expands in use and popularity, claims will be made that agreements reached in collaborative law should not be enforced, collaborative lawyers should not be disqualified and evidentiary privilege should not be recognized because of the failure of collaborative lawyers to meet these requirements.
+This section takes the view that while parties should not be forced to participate in collaborative law involuntarily (see section 3(b)), the failures of collaborative lawyers in drafting agreements and making disclosures should not be visited on parties whose conduct indicates an intention to participate in collaborative law.

+By analogy to the doctrine established concerning enforcement of arguably flawed arbitration agreements, this section places the burden of proof on the party seeking to enforce the collaborative law participation agreement or agreements resulting from a collaborative law process despite the failures of form or disclosure.
 See Layton-Blumenthal, Inc. v.
 Jack Wasserman Co., 111 N.Y.S.2d 919, 920 (N.Y.
 App.
 Div.
 1952) ("The burden is upon a party applying to compel another to arbitrate, to establish that there was a plain intent by agreement to limit the parties to that method of deciding disputes"), and Fleetwood Enterprises, Inc. v.
 Bruno, 784 So.2d 277, 280 (Ala.
 2000) ("The party seeking to compel arbitration has the burden of proving the existence of a contract calling for arbitration").

-To invoke this section the tribunal must find that a signed record - usually a written agreement - indicating an intention to participate in a collaborative law process exists.
-It cannot find that the parties entered into a collaborative law process on the basis of an oral agreement.
+To invoke this section the tribunal must find that a signed record of some kind - usually a written agreement - indicating an intention to participate in a collaborative law process exists.
+It cannot find that the parties entered into a collaborative law process solely on the basis of an oral agreement.
 The tribunal must also find that, despite the failings of the participation agreement or the required disclosures, the parties nonetheless intended to participate in a collaborative law process and reasonably believed that they were doing so.
-If the tribunal makes those findings this section gives it the discretionary authority to enforce agreements and the other provisions of this act if the tribunal also finds that the interests of justice so require.
+If the tribunal makes those findings this section gives it the discretionary authority to enforce agreements resulting from the process the parties engaged in and the other provisions of this act if the tribunal also finds that the interests of justice so require.

-SECTION 20.
+SECTION 21.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
 In